-- the rate of progress and cost of our clinical trials; - · the timing of, and costs involved in, seeking and obtaining approvals from the FDA and other regulatory authorities; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - developing an efficient, cost-effective, and scalable manufacturing process for LUM-201 and any future product candidates, including establishing and maintaining commercially viable supply and manufacturing relationships with third parties to obtain finished products that are appropriately packaged for sale; - the costs of commercialization activities if LUM-201 or any future product candidate is approved, including product sales, marketing, manufacturing and distribution; - the degree and rate of market acceptance of any products launched by us or future partners; - a continued acceptable safety profile following any marketing approval; - · the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - our ability to enter into additional collaboration, licensing, commercialization or other arrangements and the terms and timing of such arrangements; - · the emergence of competing technologies or other adverse market developments; and - the costs of attracting, hiring and retaining qualified personnel.
+- the rate of progress and cost of our clinical trials, including our planned Phase 3 clinical trial for LUM-201; - the timing of, and costs involved in, seeking and obtaining approvals from the FDA and other regulatory authorities; - the extent of any required post-marketing approval commitments to applicable regulatory authorities;

+- developing an efficient, cost-effective, and scalable manufacturing process for LUM-201 and any future product candidates, including establishing and maintaining commercially viable supply and manufacturing relationships with third parties to obtain finished products that are appropriately packaged for sale; - the costs of commercialization activities if LUM-201 or any future product candidate is approved, including product sales, marketing, manufacturing and distribution; - the degree and rate of market acceptance of any products launched by us or future partners; - a continued acceptable safety profile following any marketing approval; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - our ability to enter into additional collaboration, licensing, commercialization or other arrangements and the terms and timing of such arrangements; - the emergence of competing technologies or other adverse market developments; and - the costs of attracting, hiring and retaining qualified personnel.

 We do not have any material committed external source of funds or other support for our planned development efforts.
 Until we can generate a sufficient amount of product revenue to finance our cash requirements, which we may never do, we expect to finance future cash needs through a combination of public or private equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
 Additional financing may not be available to us when we need it or such additional financing may not be available on favorable terms.
 If we raise additional capital through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish certain valuable rights to LUM-201 or any potential future product candidates, technologies, future revenue streams or research programs, or grant licenses on terms that may not be favorable to us.
-If we raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect its stockholders' rights.
+If we raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be substantially diluted, and the terms of these securities may include liquidation or other preferences that adversely affect its stockholders' rights.
+For example, in December 2020, we entered into a Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co., as agent (the "Agent"), pursuant to which we may offer and sell from time to time through the Agent up to \$50.0 million of shares of our common stock from time to time in "at-the-market" offerings.
+During the year ended December 31, 2023, we sold an aggregate of 181,700 shares under the Sales Agreement, for proceeds of approximately \$0.7 million.
 If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-If we are unable to obtain adequate financing when needed, we may have to delay, reduce the scope of, or suspend one or more of our clinical trials or research and development programs or our commercialization efforts.
+If we are unable to obtain adequate